pyOpenSci/lessons/clean-modular-code/write-pseudocode.md

 ```

-Following Pep8 - and expressive names, the code can be at least easier to read.  expressive naming can act like documentation,
+By following pep8 style and using expressive names, the code becomes easier to read.
+Expressive naming can act like documentation,

 ```{code-cell} ipython3
 from datetime import datetime